 3. Invalid user inputs

 Many mobile apps do not adequately validate user inputs.
-This makes them susceptible to various injection attacks, such as SQL injection (SQLi) and cross-site scripting (XSS).
+This makes them susceptible to various injection attacks, such as SQL injection (SQLi).
+Cross-site scripting (XSS) can also be a concern for mobile apps that use WebViews or connect to web-based administrative portals.
 Lack of validation enables attackers to execute malicious code or queries that can compromise the app's database and user information.

 To avoid this issue, validate all user inputs on both the client and server side.
 Use parameterized queries to prevent SQLi attacks and encode outputs to prevent XSS attacks.
 IT should also implement an allowlist approach for input validation.